-- Name The name of the note template.
+• Name - The name of the note template.

 - Prompt A brief description of the note template.

 - Response Enter the block of static text that will be entered into a note when you select this note template in a ticket.
 Use the following toolbar buttons to add special formatting to the text:

-- Image: Index and pasted text.
+- Image: In the selected text.
 You may need to reset links copied and pasted from another source.

 - Insert a table.

-- \succ Insert a horizontal line as a percentage of the width, or set a fixed width in pixels.
+- > Insert a horizontal line as a percentage of the width, or set a fixed width in pixels.

-- Indent text.
+- > = Indent text.

-- + Outdent text.
+- Gutdent text.

 - 2 Remove formatting.

-- Ω Insert a symbol.
+- ➤ Ω Insert a symbol.

-- Insert an emoticon.
+- Use insert an emoticon.

-- Solution Service And A Service And A Service And A Service And A Service A Service
+- Preview the display of text and images.

 - Upload a file or image.

-- Set selected text to subscript.
+- > x Set selected text to subscript.

-- x^{} Set selected text to superscript.
+- > x Set selected text to superscript.

-- > Toggle full screen mode for editing and viewing.
+- > = Toggle full screen mode for editing and viewing.